electric-sql/electric/docs/integrations/deployment/supabase.md

 - set `AUTH_JWT_ALG` to `HS512` to enable secure auth mode with the right signing algorithm
 - set `AUTH_JWT_KEY` to the "JWT Secret" value you retrieved in step 3 above
-- set `DATABASE_URL` to the connection string you retrieved and constructed in step 2 above
+- set `DATABASE_URL` to the connection string you retrieved in step 2 above
 - set `ELECTRIC_INBOUND_MODE` to `direct_writes`
 - set `PG_PROXY_PASSWORD` to a secure password value and note it down

 Depending on how you run Electric these could be passed as arguments to Docker, set in a ENV file or entered into a managed host's dashboard.
 For example, to run Electric locally using Docker (replacing the `...` placeholder values with your specific values):

 ```shell
 docker run \